We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People should follow the directions and dosage information provided for the CBD product.

-This means that the FDA do not regulate commercially available CBD products.
-When shopping for CBD, people should look for high quality products from reputable manufactures and retailers.
+This means that the FDA does not regulate commercially available CBD products.
+When shopping for CBD, people should look for high-quality products from reputable manufactures and retailers.

 - heavy metals

 Products that undergo third-party testing will have a certificate of analysis, which is a document that contains information about the product’s CBD potency, the presence of THC and other cannabinoids, and safety test results.

 - changes in appetite